udevil At A Glance

 Kernel Polling

-You may need to enable kernel polling for device media to be detected by udevil.
+Older Distros: You may need to enable kernel polling for device media to be detected by udevil.
 See the Enable Kernel Polling section below.

 Networks and Files